virteal/Inox/README.md

 This is an abbreviated syntax that is defined in the _standard library_. `s{ ... }` is like `s( ... )` but the former invokes the `s{` verb with the block as sole argument whereas the later invokes the verb `f` when `)` is reached.

-`s{` is like `{`, it marks the begining of a _block_, a sequence of verbs.
+`s{` is like `{`, it marks the begining of a _block_, a sequence of verbs and literals.
 There is however an important difference, only `s{' creates a new _scope_.
 This is convenient to use _local variables_ that will be automaticcaly discarded when the block execution ends.

 Some high level _control structures_ automaticcaly create a scope.
 This is the case for all types of _loops_ and anything related to _exceptions_.